na-na-hi/renget/archive/rzimh.md

 Maddox sponged Junichi's forehead with a damp cloth.
 “He’s got a bad fever, kid.
 And there could be permanent complications if he doesn’t wake up soon.
 I'm worried her might take a turn for the worst.”

 Inigo leaned in inches away from his unconscious friend, "I'm here, bro.
-Sorry it took awhile."
+Sorry, it took awhile."
 He smiled weakly.
 "Your hair's lookin' shabby by the way.
 You gotta wake up, okay?
 I need you to wake up and tell me if you scored with Max during the Festival.
 Or y'know... tell me to shut up and yell at me.
 C'mon...
 Please...."

 He placed a hand on Junichi's arm.
 He was deathly cold.
 Junichi's breathing was harsh.
 He muttered soundless words in his delirium.